 This course reviews the application of professional psychological practice, principles, and theories to the legal system (both civil and criminal justice arenas).
 The subfields of police psychology, psychology of crime and delinquency, victimology and victim services, legal psychology and correctional psychology will be explored and examined in context of how forensic psychologists contribute to helping investigate crimes and apprehend criminals, guide civil and criminal court proceedings and provide expert witness testimony, consultation and intervention.
-Spring semester, even years.
+Offered periodically.